Student Employment Handbook

 Students wishing to work during vacation periods when the College is not in session (Thanksgiving, Christmas, and Spring Break) must obtain approval from the financial aid office.

 Each year supervisors submit staffing requests for the following academic year.
 Following a review by the financial aid office supervisors are notified of approved positions.
-The job opportunities directory, available at the student employment website, indicates the number of job openings in each area.
+The job opportunities directory, in the Office of Financial Aid, indicates the number of job openings in each area.

 Note: Supervisors are not permitted to hire students unless positions have been formally approved for their area.
 Contact the financial aid office if you have any questions.